Squirtle007/CUDA-Q/colab/README.md

 <br>
 <br>
 <br>
 **Step 2.
-Install cudaq via pip at the very beginning to set up CUDA-Q in the Colab environment.**
+Install cudaq via [PyPI](https://pypi.org/project/cudaq/) at the very beginning to set up CUDA-Q in the Colab environment.**
 <br>
 <br>
 Version `0.8.0` as an example: